- Find Good People

 - wine collectors trading bottles (and other collectors trading objects)

 - airlines trading airport terminal docking rights

 - trading in fishing permits and some other resources in ocean zoning negotiations

-My intention is to brand applications of multi-participant trading developed by Boke Consulting as BokeTrading, regardless of the algorithm used or the field in which it’s applied.
+My intention is to brand applications of multi-lateral trading developed by Boke Consulting as BokeTrading, regardless of the algorithm used or the field in which it’s applied.